wonderbird/kata-matrix-determinant/README.md

 1. Change the LICENSE to your needs

-2. Renaming from `DotnetStarter` to ...
+2. Renaming from `Matrix` to ...
    - rename the `.sln`, the contained projects and the root namespaces to match your new project
    - adapt the test entry in the `.github/workflow/dotnet.yml` file
    - adapt the environment variable in `tools/dupfinder.sh` and `tools/dupfinder.bat`, respectively
    - adapt the test directory in the `.gitpod.yml` file

-3. If you have a [coveralls.io](https://coveralls.io) account, add the new project and replace the corresponding `wonderbird/dotnet-starter` entries above by your Github name and the name of this project.
+3. If you have a [coveralls.io](https://coveralls.io) account, add the new project and replace the corresponding `wonderbird/kata-matrix-determinant` entries above by your Github name and the name of this project.

 4. If you have a [CodeClimate (Quality)](https://codeclimate.com) account,
-   - add the new project and replace the corresponding `wonderbird/dotnet-starter` entries above by your Github name and the name of this project
+   - add the new project and replace the corresponding `wonderbird/kata-matrix-determinant` entries above by your Github name and the name of this project
    - get the `CC_TEST_REPORTER_ID` from the [CodeClimate](https://codeclimate.com) test coverage settings and set it as a repository secret in your Github project

 5. If you have a [CodeScene](https://codescene.io) account,